ivanmirandastavenuiter/bazz-seismic-website-project/README.md

 <p align="center">
   The repo for official website of Bass Seismic.
 He is an artist from Málaga and actually, pretty cool.
 You <b>should check it</b>.
   <br>
   It has nothing special.
 Nope!
 It's a joke.
-It's <b>quite nice, beautiful and functional</b>.
+It's <b>quite nice, beautiful and functional</b>.<br><br>
+  Current status is a <b>placeholder</b>, which means that a few aspects are temporary and will change.
+Like, for example, color palettes, images, audios and similar.
 </p>

 <p align="center">